explore-ml-iemk/Onboarding/README.md

 ![Explore ML](https://explore-ml-iemk.github.io/Onboarding/learn%20with%20google%20ai%20-%20explore%20ml-01%20(1).png)

-# Onboarding
-Welcome to Explore ML Facilitator Portal
+### Welcome to Explore ML Facilitator Portal
-What is Explore ML?
+### What is Explore ML?
-Explore Machine Learning (ML) is a Google-sponsored program for university students to get started with Machine Learning.
+### Explore Machine Learning (ML) is a Google-sponsored program for university students to get started with Machine Learning.
 The curriculum offers 3 tracks of machine learning content (Beginner, Intermediate, Advanced) and relies on university student facilitators to train other students on campus.